Crebos/rag-catan/README.md

 query = "What happens when the barbarian ship reaches Catan?" # Answer in catan_barbarians_3to4p.pdf at page 7 (must compare knight strength to barbarians strength) query = "How are knights used in the game, and what actions can they perform?" # Answer in catan_barbarians_3to4p.pdf at page 6 (msut be activated by paying 1 grain, then he can used)

+Testing for the Query Rewriting included a new Query with a malformed request.

+query = "Can I move the weird guy that lets me steal a card from someone, into a water thingy on the map?"

 ## Results

 | Model/Method                     | Accuracy | Precision | Recall |